patooworld/vsixvhax/Recommended-Extensions.md

 Beyond vshaxe itself (and the other extensions included in our [Haxe Extension Pack](https://marketplace.visualstudio.com/items?itemName=vshaxe.haxe-extension-pack)), there are a plethora of third-party VSCode extensions that will enhance your workflow.
-Here are our personal favorites:
+Here are some of our personal favorites:

 ### vscode-icons